NativeScript/plugins/packages/animated-circle/README.md

 ---
 ### Angular

-1. Add `NativeScriptAnimatedCircleModule` to the module imports where you want to use the plugin.
+1. Add `NativeScriptAnimatedCircleModule` to the module imports where you want to use the view.

 ```typescript
 import { NativeScriptAnimatedCircleModule } from '@nativescript/animated-circle/angular';
 imports: [NativeScriptAnimatedCircleModule];
 ```

-2. Use the plugin in HTML as follows:
+2. Use the view in HTML.

 ```xml
 <AnimatedCircle backgroundColor="transparent" width="200" height="200" animated="true" animateFrom="0" rimColor="#fff000" barColor="#ff4081" rimWidth="25" [progress]="circleProgress" [text]="progress + '%'" textSize="22" textColor="#336699"></AnimatedCircle>